Broadest financial inclusion program in Africa

 The new electronic polycarbonate documents designed by Trüb in Switzerland meet the highest requirements for security and quality.
 The laser-engraved document also integrates built-in visible and invisible security elements.

-Nigeria's new national ID card is equipped with a microprocessor for the storage of personal and biometric data (fingerprints) of the card holder as well as keys, certificates and other data for the various eServices and applications.
+Nigeria's new national computerized card is equipped with a microprocessor for the storage of personal and biometric data (fingerprints) of the cardholder as well as keys, certificates and other data for the various eServices and applications.

 Digital dividends for a more inclusive society